 Distance to city centre 17km

 Taxi Taxis are available outside the terminal on the first floor.
 Depending on where you’re going and how heavy the traffic is, it should cost THB ฿300-500 and take 30-60 minutes.
 Make sure the driver uses his meter, and be prepared to pay tolls (carry some change) plus a THB ฿50 surcharge to the driver.
 Ignore the touts who will make you various transport offers inside the terminal.Back to top

 When to go

 There are 18 public holidays a year in Thailand, during which most businesses close, but shops and restaurants in tourist areas stay open.
-Songkran, the Thai New Year and the biggest holiday, falls mid-April.Back to top
+Songkran, the Thai New Year and biggest holiday, falls mid-April.Back to top

-Bangkok’s reputation for gridlock is justified – traffic can be a nightmare, especially at peak hours and in the rain.
-The Bangkok Mass Transit System (BTS skytrain) and Mass Rapid Transit (MRT) are clean, efficient and cheap – use them whenever possible.
 Taxis are cheap and plentiful; you may need to insist the driver uses the meter.
 Tuk tuks are fun, but noisy and polluting so they’re best kept for shorter journeys.
-While there may be temptation to ride one of the city’s motorbike taxis, keep in mind you won’t be covered by your travel insurance if there’s an accident.Back to top
+You may be tempted to ride one of the city’s motorbike taxis, but you may not be covered by your travel insurance if there’s an accident.Back to top